fr3dsp/sonic-r-vita/README.md

 Hey guys, if you're going to make incompatible forks, what the fuck?
 This is open source to share with the world, try contributing back.
 Looking at you Android port / "nEt PlAy EnHaNcEmEnTs".
 Fragmenting this and I barely put it out to the world, shitty.

+This will be my final public repo project as it has proven to be very unrewarding.

 Here you will find a reimplementation of *Sonic R* (the 1998 Sega PC release), decompiled from the original executable and rebuilt as modern, portable C.
 It runs natively on **Windows, macOS, and Linux** (via SDL2) and on the **Sega Dreamcast**